This page may contain affiliate links. Read our disclosure here.

 - Dry Skin Brushing– This is an easy, gentle, and safe way to support detox.
 It helps to keep the skin free and helps the lymph flow.

 - And of course- HTMA!
 Making sure that your minerals are balanced is one of the most important things to do for your health.
 Pregnancy and nursing depletes us of all of our nutrients and it is easier to know our personal deficiency levels in order to properly treat ourselves.
+We have worked with many pregnant and nursing mamas over the years and we always make sure to keep our plans safe, gentle, and effective.
+It is even better to go this route before trying to conceive so you can prepare your body for pregnancy!
 Read more about HTMA here.